RLOpenCatalyst/installer/README.md

 # RLCatInstallers
-Repository for Catalyst Installers
+Repository for RLCatalyst Installers

-* This repository contains the follwoing script for one click installtion for Catalyst and the dependencies.
+* This repository contains the packages & scripts for one click installation of RLCatalyst and the dependencies.

  1) Installer shell script for Ubuntu 14.0 and CentOS 7

- 2) Docker image for catalyst installer
+ 2) Docker image for RLCatalyst installer

- 3) Vagrantfile for cenOS 7.0 to install Catalyst
+ 3) Vagrantfile for CentOS 7.0 to install RLCatalyst